mitshah1207/avon/README.md

 - In desperate scenarios (has happened when unwell once) will whine AND go to the door with scraping at the door

 ## Play
-- Likes to tug with rope toy, and other sturdy items (e.g. mop head)
+- Likes to tug with rope toy
-- Likes to chase plastic bags, balls, and other fast moving objects
+- Likes to chase plastic bags, balls, and other fast moving objects around the home, then takes it into a corner waiting for you to re-engage.
 - Note may need to be 'activated' - two people encouragingly play with each other and invite him to join to get him involved.

 ## Sleep